zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    about the X.509 format.

-   :f: The file.
+   :param f: The file.

-   :cert_ref: An opaque pointer to the underlying OpenSSL data structure of the
+   :param cert_ref: An opaque pointer to the underlying OpenSSL data structure of the
              certificate.

-   :cert: The parsed certificate information.
+   :param cert: The parsed certificate information.

    .. zeek:see:: x509_extension x509_ext_basic_constraints
                 x509_ext_subject_alternative_name x509_parse x509_verify